 Nadia Rompas's book of portraits Anak Perempuan is all about mothers and daughters.
 But, for the most part, you won't see any actual mothers in the book (aside from Sonia's mom, seen above).
-In her series, [a] mom is someone who hangs over their daughters' lives regardless of whether she's physically present.
-Sometimes that's a good thing, and on other occasions it's frustrating, like when your mom has very different ideas about how you should dress, who you should date, and where you should work.
+In her series, mom is someone who hangs over their daughters' lives regardless of whether she's physically present.
+Sometimes that's a good thing.
+Sometimes it's frustrating, like when your mom has very different ideas about how you should dress, who you should date, where you should work.

 But there are other examples.
 Sonia Eryka, for instance, who is also in the book, is a fashion blogger.
 I know her mom is quite religious, but she fully accepts what Sonia is doing with her personal style.
 She knows that it's her job as a fashion blogger to experiment with fashion, and that it's her child's identity.